luisott/palma-ui/README.md

 </div>

-This library offers new components not present in Material like `RichTextEditor`, `FilterSelect` and `SearchBar`.
+This library offers new components not present in Material like `RichTextEditor`, `FilterSelect`, `SearchBar`, `ButtonGroup`, `PhoneInput`.
-It also redefines some of the default styles to offer a more modern and minimal design (e.g. less/simpler shadows, smoother transitions and less color changes in interactions).
+It also redefines some of the default styles (if used with provided theme) to offer a more modern and minimal design (e.g. less/simpler shadows, smoother transitions and less color changes in interactions).

 Palma UI should be used in addition to Material UI in your project as it's not meant to replace it, just compliment it with new components and styles.